In very early 2020, I managed to get in a 2 week road trip under my belt that spanned across most of the Western US.

 5) Yosemite’s Fire fall (1 gem):

-Russia Gulch was right on the California Coast, south of Fort Bragg and because nighttime hit when we were crossing it and we had a schedule to keep, we had to miss it.
-Russia Gulch is on my list of the top 10 places to visit on the California Coast and I will see it next time.
+Russian Gulch was right on the California Coast, south of Fort Bragg and it is a very beautiful, yet small state park.
+Russia Gulch is also on my list of the top 10 places to visit on the California Coast and I will see it next time.

 7) Fern Canyon:

 By the time I realized I missed Fern Canyon, I was already too far north in California to swing back.
 This place is a beautiful nature spot that is famous for several reasons and it is a spot I will also make sure to cross of my list next time I go.